Minutes of the

 Annual BBQ: The date is set for October 29, 2016, and there is an effort to try to get Glen Helen Park this year.
 The event may be combined with the Southern California Mountains Foundation volunteers.
 Details being worked on.
 The theme will be Halloween.

-New Reporting Rules for Work Hours: We are to keep track of hours actually on the adopted trail versus travel time hours.
+New Reporting Rules for Work Hours: We keep track of work hours on the adopted trail, we do not include time spent travelling to the trail.
 This is a common accounting practice and is helpful to AAT in getting matching grant funds from the State.
-We are to use the current hours reporting form and make it look like this example: Trail hours 6 hrs Travel hours 4 hours Total hours 10 for each person and the total, plus the total of all hours for the group.

 Situational Awareness and Personal Safety: Greg advised us to always keep our personal safety first as we come across questionable behavior in the forest.
 We need to know what is going on all around us.
 We should use common sense and consider the entire situation and its context of individuals, observable weapons, equipment, weather, sobriety, animals, environment, and other factors as we approach a situation.
 It might be safer to remove ourselves and advise Dispatch or other Law Enforcement Officers.
 There were more than 22,700 reported incidents last year and more than 2,000 already this year.